x

 UX research vs. UX design: what’s the difference

 UX design and research are both part of the design thinking approach.
-These two work together towards the same goal: creating a product with outstanding UX that users will love.
+These two work together towards the same goal: creating a product with outstanding UX to provide positive user experience.
 However, they approach this goal quite differently.

-To give you a quick explanation of the difference: UX researchers gather information by doing research and testing with users, while UX designers use their findings to design the product itself, making it functional, intuitive, and visually appealing.
+To give you a quick explanation of the difference: UX researchers gather information by doing research and testing of product to gather feedback from users.
+While UX designers use their findings to design the product itself, making it functional, intuitive, and visually appealing.

-UX research and design as processes complement each other, as you simply can’t design a user-friendly product without doing some research beforehand.
+UX research and design as processes complement each other, as you simply can’t design a user-friendly product without knowing your user personas.
 That’s why the research phase always goes first.
 Before creating a product you need to understand who you’re creating it for, find out if there’s a need on the market and decide which exact problem it’s going to solve.

-UX research helps to get a better understanding of who your end-users are and how they expect your product to function.
-Only with that knowledge, UX designers are then able to create a product itself, assuring it’s good UX.
+UX research helps to get a better understanding of who your target users are and how they expect your product to function.
+Only with that knowledge, UX designers are then able to create design solutions for the product itself, assuring it’s good UX.

 Where do these jobs overlap and what differentiates them?

 UX designers and researchers can seem similar to an untrained eye, but we can safely say that they could not be more different.
-UX researchers use various methods to learn about the user experience on the website.
-Compiles data, analyses them, questions participants, and concludes all of the mentioned.
+UX researchers use various user research methods to learn about the user experience on the website.
+Compiles user insights, analyses them, questions participants, to gain solid understanding what target user wants.

-UX designers are usually not the ones carrying out the research, they just look at the conclusions drawn from studies, and try to incorporate them into the website.
-UX researcher does not need an IT background or design background.
+UX designers are usually not the ones carrying out the research, they look at the conclusions drawn from studies, and try to incorporate them into the design process.
+UX researcher do not need an IT background or design background.
 However, UX designers don’t need a background in sociology or psychology.
 Therefore what they are trying to achieve is the same – improve UX, but their execution of improving UX is different.

 Why do you need them both when adjusting your UX?